qxdddliu/m-1/README.md

   - tests/ = unit tests for code in model folder
     - experiments/ = using the OO model for algorithm experiments
   - utils/
-- wAlnut_environment/ = folder only on your local repo generated by virtualenv containing libraries we are using
+- wAlnut_environment/ = folder only on ur local repo generated by virtualenv containing libraries we are using
-- .gitignore = contains names of files/folders not to add to this repository but keep in your local wAlnut folder
+- .gitignore = contains names of files/folders not to add to this repository but keep in ur local wAlnut folder
 - .travis.yml = for running this code on Travis's servers to make sure all tests pass
 - LICENSE.txt = GNU General Public License version 3
-- README.md = the file you are reading right now
+- README.md = the file ur reading right now
 - requirements.txt = list of python library versions we are using.
-These are installed in your virtual environment during setup
+These are installed in ur virtual environment during setup
 ```